Red Star Belgrade: Recent era

 After ten years of waiting, Red Star qualified for the 2017–18 UEFA Europa League group stage.
 Red Star progressed through four qualifying rounds and reached the knockout phase of the tournament, becoming the first team in competition's history to reach the knockout phase after starting their season in the first qualifying round.
 Although Red Star played in the group stage of the first edition in which groups format was introduced in the European Cup, 1991–92 European Cup, the designation "Champions League" was only adopted a season later in which Yugoslav clubs were already banned from participating in.
 Thus, when Red Star eliminated Red Bull Salzburg in the 2018–19 UEFA Champions League play-off round, and qualified for the UEFA Champions League group stage, it meant that Red Star competed for the first time since the new format was introduced.
 Red Star became the first Serbian team to win a match in the UEFA Champions League when they defeated Liverpool.

 On 14 May 2019, the 1946 People's Republic of Serbia League title was officially recognized by the Serbian FA, meaning that Red Star's triumph in the 2018–19 Serbian SuperLiga was their 30th national championship.
 Red Star reached the UEFA Champions League group stage for the second successive season after eliminating Sūduva, HJK Helsinki, Copenhagen and Young Boys.
 On 5 November 2019, cable television channel Zvezda TV started airing.

 In the 2020–21 Serbian SuperLiga, Red Star set a world record for the number of points gained in a single season with 108 points.
+Red Star won their eighth Serbian SuperLiga title in a row and completed their fifth consecutive double in the 2024–25 season.